Awards & Media

 What really happened in the Johnson home on a terrible May day that left two people dead?
 According to the prosecution, Regina Johnson ambushed and executed her daughter and husband, and then “left them to rot for three days while she thought about how to get away with it.”
 The defense maintained Regina shot her husband, but only after he killed their daughter during a violent family argument.
 Did Regina love her daughter way too much to ever harm her?

-Please read the story about this heartbreaking case at:
+Please read the story about this heartbreaking and unforgettable case at:

 (Click to get Winter 2017 Issue)